 Placenta is attached to baby via umbilical cord, therefore after delivery of the baby it is also delivered.
-As now after delivery baby can live by own self, there is no need of placenta for baby or mother.
+Now, after delivery baby can live by own self, there is no need of placenta for baby or mother.
 General placement of the placenta is the fundus part (upper part) of the uterus.
 Other locations are lateral, anterior, and posterior where a placenta can be attached.

 What do you understand by this blog: